Get

 Weight: 5 to 10 pounds

-As a breed that is thousands of years old, the Turkish Angora enjoys popularity worldwide today.
+As a breed that is hundreds of years old, the Turkish Angora enjoys popularity worldwide today.
 Legend has it that these cats were once the companions of gods, as their eyes were said to reflect the heavens above.
 Many Turkish Angoras have two different colored eyes: one blue and one green or amber.
 Some don’t have blue eyes at all.
 However, blue eyes are commonplace for this breed.

 Turkish Angora cats are playful, affectionate, and good-natured on the whole.
 They love to interact with toys and kids and enjoy exploring their surroundings regularly to see if anything new is happening or has been introduced to the home.
 These cats are great jumpers and acrobats, so they can be a bit destructive when they feel rambunctious or get bored.
 They need climbing shelves, scratching posts, and towers to accommodate all their physical energy.